hl7au/au-fhir-base/input/pagecontent/sexgender.md

+When exchanging concepts of sex or gender, refer to the guidance in the [Gender Harmony Implementation Guide](http://hl7.org/xprod/ig/uv/gender-harmony/).

 ### Name to Use (NtU)​

 AU Base supports representation and exchange of the Name to Use data element (as defined in the [HL7 Cross Paradigm Implementation Guide: Gender Harmony - Sex and Gender Representation, Edition 1](https://hl7.org/xprod/ig/uv/gender-harmony/informative1/)) in: